prometheus/jmx_exporter/README.md

 ## Installing

+Two Debian binary packages are created as part of the build process:
+ - jmx_prometheus_agent
+    - jar in /usr/share/jmx_prometheus/jmx_prometheus_javaagent.jar

+ - jmx_prometheus_httpserver
-A Debian binary package is created as part of the build process and it can be used to install an executable into `/usr/bin/jmx_exporter` with configuration in `/etc/jmx_exporter/jmx_exporter.yaml`.
+    - can be used to install an executable into `/usr/bin/jmx_exporter` with configuration in `/etc/jmx_exporter/jmx_exporter.yaml`.